 Due to its durability, the LCS1240 has the best chainsaw chain for cutting firewood.

 4. Oregon CS1500

-- Built-in PowerSharp self-sharpening system minimizes downtime by allowing you to sharpen your chain on the saw in 3 to...
+- Built-in PowerSharp self-sharpening system minimizes downtime by sharpening your chain in 3 to 5 seconds.
+Ergonomic...

 The Oregon CS1500 is one of the best chainsaws for firewood business.
 The Oregon CS1500 has an 18” bar length.
 So, you can easily add extra inclination for more deep and precise cuts.
 The item has a dimension of 18×37.5×10.5 inches and weighs 12.9lbs.
 These figures might not be suitable for beginners.
 Grab bars are non-slippery and ergonomic that provides you confidence when you hold it.